 One of the world’s most vibrant growth industries, projected to reach a $150 billion valuation by 2026, artificial intelligence (AI) stands on the front-line of technological innovation.
 A prominent example of AI’s increasing prominence is the healthcare industry.
-AI is genuinely revolutionizing modern healthcare from streamlining diagnoses and treatment recommendations to automating disease detection and segmentation.
+AI services has genuinely revolutionized modern healthcare from streamlining diagnoses and treatment recommendations to automating disease detection and segmentation.

 Streamlining and Improving Diagnostic Processes